Part IV

 When commerce listens to the elements, it returns to lawfulness.

-Closing The Circle
+Closing the Circle

-The elements are not abstract.
+The elements are not symbolic.

-Clay in our bones.
+Clay in bone.

-Water in our blood.
+Water in blood.

-Fire in our cells.
+Fire in cells.

-Air in our breath.
+Air in breath.

-Splash your face with water.
+Splash water.

-Stand beneath a tree and breathe.
+Stand beneath leaves and breathe.

-You are not separate from the elements.
+You are not separate from the elements of land.

 You are their continuation.

+Nala means earth.
 And this is where we begin.

 Aimee Louise Ní hÍceadha